ilyamkin/lyamkin.com/content/blog/how-to-build-api-client-library-in-js/index.md

 ## Step 5.
 Testing

 Most of the code in API client is integration with third-party endpoints.
-To make testing easier we can utilize the [Nock](https://github.com/nock/nock) library that conveniently mocks HTTP server for you.
+To make testing easier we can utilize the [Nock](https://github.com/nock/nock) library that conveniently mocks HTTP server for us.

 ```js
 describe('Article resource', () => {